Friday, October 5, 2012

 October 3rd, 2012

-Just a glorious day on our boat adventures with the boys but man this damn boat has been a headache since I’ve had it, however I do love it.
-I guess I’m just a glutton for punishment.
+Just a glorious day on my boat adventures with the boys, but man, this damn boat has been a headache since I've purchased it.
+However, despite all the issues I have with owning a boat, I do love it.
+I'm just a glutton for the punishment owning a boat puts me through.
+You know what they say the boat acronym stands for, don't you?
+Break Out Another Thousand.
+Boy, that ain't lying.
 The problems have just stemmed from trailering the damn thing.
-If it wasn’t for having to drive the boat across land to get to water, well we’d be just fine.
+If it wasn't for driving the boat across the land to get to the water, we'd be just fine.

 On day two of consecutive boating, things have been great.
 I dropped the boat in the water by the docks.

-“Nico!
-Sit back, daddy can’t see, sit back, Nico.
-Daddy has to see that mirror.”
+"Nico!
+Sit back, daddy can't see, sit back, Nico.
+So daddy can see that outside side mirror."

-The trailer hits the water and the boat enjoys its bath as it’s finally in its element.
-I jump out of the truck and walk to the head of the trailer where I will release the boat fully in the water.
+The trailer hits the water, and the boat enjoys its bath as it's finally in its element.
+I jump out of the truck and walk to the head of the trailer, where I will release the boat fully into the water.

 "Christopher!
 Get back in the truck until daddy's finished," I loudly announce.

-The boat settles in the boat slip and I moor her to the deck of the dock.
+The boat settles in the slip, and I moor her to the dock deck.
 The excitement of heading out into the ocean begins to overwhelm me.
+I need to get off the land.
+Leaving the dock in my boat feels like driving a car out of my country and into another place.

-I’m learning though, as far as making sure my boat is sea worthy, before I leave my house.
-I check the motor, check the lights, and make sure she’s in good working order before I drop her in the water.
-Trust me; it isn’t fun dropping your boat in the water only later to find out that it won’t start.
-Then you have to wait in the heat until someone comes to your rescue with a battery jumper and start your boat so you can have some fun.
-Can you tell I’ve learned the hard way?
+I'm learning to ensure my boat is sea-worthy before I tow it from my house.
+I check the motor, check the lights, and make sure she's in good working order before I drop her in the water.
+Trust me; dropping your boat in the water isn't fun, only later to find out it won't start.
+When that happens a few times, one tends to ensure it will at least start.
+Then, you have to wait in the heat until someone comes to your rescue with a battery jumper and starts your boat so you can have some fun.
+Can you tell I've learned the hard way?

-The boys jump out of the truck and we walk to the docks.
+The boys jump out of the truck, and we walk to the docks.
 I jump in and then, one at a time, lower them into the boat.
-Almost there, just have to put on their life vests and we’re off!
+Almost there.
+We just have to put on their life vests, and we're off!

 Dadadada, dadadadada, dadadaadada